By: Rick Hernandez

 We see love, obedience, humility, truth, and awe.
 It is an amazing gift of recognition.
 Our Lord is precisely who He says He is.

 Saint Peter Julian Eymard wrote long ago: “Look at Magdalene: one word from Jesus and she recognizes Him.
 He acts in the same way in the Blessed Sacrament: He says one word only, but it rings in our very hearts: “It is I!….”
 We sense His Presence; we believe in it more firmly than if we were to see Him with bodily eyes.”

-The “Epiphanies period” is for us an opportunity to work on our recognition skills.
-We recognize Christ; we confirm our initiation into His Faith and His Church.
-For all the talk about epiphanies, what we have to do first is to keep our eyes and hearts open to Him.
-We need to be convicted in His love for us, for He is here now, waiting for us to do that.
-It is all the “Theophany”, meaning: the manifestation of our God, both Human and Divine.
-He is here, present for us to recognize, waiting...
+The “Epiphanies period” is an opportunity to work on our recognition skills, that we may recognize Christ and confirm our initiation into His Faith and His Church.
+We keep our eyes and hearts open to Him, and we become convicted in His love for us.
+It is all the “Theophany,” meaning: the manifestation of our God, both Human and Divine.
+He is here, present and waiting for us...
 “Oh, let us come and adore Him” (Psalm 95:6).

 Let us pray: Lord, open our eyes so we can see.
-Convict our hearts in Your Love.
+Help us recognize You, initiate us into Your love and confirm our faith.
+Convict our hearts in You.
 Amen.

 FOLLOW US ON SOCIAL MEDIA:

 We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.